-2.1.
-Farmers' behaviour and risk preferences
+Farmers' behaviour and utility

-We use the expected utility model (which has expected profit maximization as a special case) as a normative model of farmers' behaviour under risk.
-We assume that farmers are risk-averse (or risk-neutral) and that beliefs and preferences vary between farmers.
-Many programming approaches for whole-farm system planning under risk aversion are available (Hardaker et al., 2004a: Ch.
+We assume that farmers are risk-averse (or risk-neutral) and that belief and preferences vary between farmers.
+Many alternative programming models for whole-farm system planning under risk have been developed (Hardaker et al., 2004a: Ch.
 9).
-For our problem we use utility-efficient programming (UEP) (Patten at al., 1988), a method which needs little information about farmers' risk attitudes.
-Because we assume that farmers are usually risk-averse, we are restricted to using a concave form of the utility function, i.e., U''(z) < 0, where z is net incomes by state.
+For our problem we use the utility-efficient programming (UEP) approach (Patten at al., 1988).
+In UEP, any convenient form of utility function can be used.
+Because we assume that farmers usually are risk-averse, we are restricted to using any concave form of the utility function, i.e., U''(z) < 0, where z is a vector of net incomes by state.
 We used the negative exponential function: